 The upcoming negotiations over raising the debt limit will be the next big test of whether policymakers got S&P's message and the ratings agency probably helped the compromisers there, too.

 The losers, then, would seem to be the non-compromisers in both parties.
-Included among those would be many of the new GOP freshmen and more even some veteran lawmakers who have insisted in deep spending cuts alone and no tax increases and liberals who have insisted that entitlement spending be left untouched.
+Included among those would be many of the new GOP freshmen and more even some veteran lawmakers who have insisted in deep spending cuts alone without tax increases and liberals who have insisted that entitlement spending be left untouched.

-The S&P news came with Congress just starting its spring recess so lawmakers were scattered to the four winds so reaction was delayed.
+The S&P news came with Congress just starting its spring recess so lawmakers were scattered to the four winds so initial reaction was delayed.

 The last thing the administration wanted to do was send more jitters through the financial markets which were already reeling from the S&P announcement.
 So Treasury made sure to point to a report by a competing ratings agency, Moody's, which called the shift in the U.S. budget debate "positive."